-Kyle is a Grand Rapids native and a Grand Valley State University alumnus.
+Kyle is a Grand Rapids local and a Grand Valley State University alumnus.
 He holds a B.S in Natural Resources Management with a minor in Geology.
 During his time at GVSU he served as the president of the Student Environmental Coalition, a student organization dedicated to raising awareness of environmental issues and student action.
 The SEC also focused on improving the recycling and composting rates by students on campus.

 At the office you can find Kyle tending to the worms, packing Teach for the Watershed equipment or putting together rain barrels.
 Go find him in the back corner of the office if you want to get involved with the education programs!
 In his free time, he enjoys rock climbing, building furniture, and composting.